shakacode/react_on_rails/README.md

 #### Use Cases
 ##### Needing the current url path for server rendering
 Suppose you want to display a nav bar with the current navigation link highlighted by the URL.
 When you server render the code, you will need to know the current URL/path if that is what you want your logic to be based on.
 The new `railsContext` has this information so the application of an "active" class can be done server side.

-##### Needing the I18n.locale
-Suppose you want to server render your react components with localization applied given the current Rails locale.
-The `railsContext` contains the I18n.locale.

 ##### Configuring different code for server side rendering
 Suppose you want to turn off animation when doing server side rendering.
 The `serverSide` value is just what you need.